mbaumer/us_hep_funding/docs/_states/FL.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  6  Office of Science contracts, totalling  $538.90 Who have these contracts gone to?
+In the past 5 years, this state has received:
+6 Office of Science contracts, totalling $538.90

                              Amount ($)
 vendorname
 TOM BRUNTON MASONRY, INC.      10739.00